Kuomintang: In Taiwan: 1945–present

-In response to widespread corruption, factionalism, and bureaucratic inefficiency that had plagued the Kuomintang and were viewed as key contributors to its defeat in the Chinese Civil War, Chiang Kai-shek initiated a sweeping modernization campaign known as the Party Reform Program between 1950 and 1952.
+In response to widespread corruption, factionalism, and bureaucratic inefficiency that had plagued the KMT and were viewed as key contributors to its defeat in the Chinese Civil War, Chiang Kai-shek initiated a sweeping modernization campaign, the Party Reform Program, between 1950 and 1952.
 The reform aimed to consolidate party discipline and centralize authority under Chiang's leadership.
 The campaign was led by the newly established Central Reform Committee, which sought to eliminate defeatism, factionalism, bureaucratism, and dependency within the party ranks.
 It also emphasized institutionalization, organizational cohesion, and the transformation of party culture.
-At the KMT's National Congress held in October 1952, Chiang declared the reform a success.
-As a result, the party charter was amended to redefine the Kuomintang as a revolutionary democratic party, drawing its social base from youth, intellectuals, and the working and agricultural classes, while positioning patriotic revolutionaries among these classes as the core of party membership.
-The program also marginalized rival factions such as the CC Clique, paving the way for the rise of figures like Chen Cheng and later Chiang Ching-kuo, who would dominate party leadership in the decades to come.
+At the KMT's National Congress in October 1952, Chiang declared the reform a success.
+As a result, the party charter was amended to redefine the KMT as a revolutionary democratic party, drawing its social base from youth, intellectuals, and the working and agricultural classes while positioning patriotic revolutionaries among these classes as the core of party membership.
+The program marginalized rival factions such as the CC Clique, paving the way for the rise of figures like Chen Cheng and later Chiang Ching-kuo, who dominated party leadership in the decades to come.

-Until the 1970s, the KMT successfully pushed ahead with land reforms, developed the economy, implemented a democratic system in a lower level of the government, improved relations between Taiwan and the mainland and created the Taiwan economic miracle.
-However, the KMT controlled the government under a one-party authoritarian state until reforms in the late 1970s through the 1990s.
-The ROC in Taiwan was once referred to synonymously with the KMT and known simply as Nationalist China after its ruling party.
+Until the 1970s, the KMT continued land reforms, developed the economy, implemented a democratic system in a lower level of the government, improved relations between Taiwan and the mainland and created the Taiwan economic miracle.
+The KMT controlled the government under a one-party authoritarian state until reforms in the late 1970s through the 1990s.
+The ROC in Taiwan was once synonymous with the KMT and known simply as Nationalist China after its ruling party.
 In the 1970s, the KMT began to allow for "supplemental elections" in Taiwan to fill the seats of the aging representatives in the National Assembly.